tya61/htmlcss-projects/README.md

 # htmlcss-projects
-the project is related to the invitation card of birthday
+the project is related to the invitation card